 Y. Frank Cheng is Professor and Canada Research Chair in Pipeline Engineering in the Department of Mechanical and Manufacturing Engineering at the University of Calgary.
 His research has focused on pipeline corrosion, stress corrosion cracking, erosion-corrosion, coatings, metallurgical microelectrochemistry, and defect assessment.
 Before joining the faculty of the University of Calgary in 2005, he was a Natural Sciences and Engineering Research Council of Canada postdoctoral fellow at the Nova Research and Technology Center and a research scientist at the Center for Nuclear Energy Research at the University of New Brunswick.
 He is a member of the editorial board of Corrosion Engineering, Science and Technology and has published more than 120 articles in refereed journals on corrosion and pipeline engineering.
 He is the sole author of Stress Corrosion Cracking of Pipelines, published by Wiley.
-He is also Theme Editor of Pipeline Engineering for the Encyclopedia of Life Support Systems developed under the auspices of the University, an MS in materials engineering from the Institute of Metal Research from the Chinese Academy of Sciences, and a PhD in materials engineering from the University of Alberta.
+He is also Theme Editor of Pipeline Engineering for the Encyclopedia of Life Support Systems developed under the auspices of the United Nations Educational, Scientific, and Cultural Organization.
+He holds a BS in corrosion from Hunan University, an MS in materials engineering from the Institute of Metal Research from the Chinese Academy of Sciences, and a PhD in materials engineering from the University of Alberta.